Business Personnel

 What you will need to include

-• The names, residential addresses and contact phone numbers of all the key people involved in the business.
+• The names, residential addresses and contact telephone numbers of all the key people involved in the business.

-• A list of roles and responsibilities assigned to each key personnel involved in the business.
+• A list of the roles and responsibilities assigned to each key person involved in the business.

 • A comprehensive resume for all the key people involved in the business.
-This should be provided for and placed in the Appendices section of the business plan.
+This should be placed in the appendices section of the business plan.

-• Identify the likely sources to cause stress to you and your business and list all the people and/or organisations who will help you to manage the stress.
+• Identify the likely sources of stress to you and your business, and list all the people and/or organisations that will help you to manage the stress.

 Tips for business operators